telepresenceio/docs/howtos/outbound.md

 ### Proxy outcound connectivity for laptops

-If you are working on a laptop environment, you can use the AlsoProxy function to configure connections to the specific subnet spans.
-See [AlsoProxy in Laptop-side configuration](../../reference/config/#alsoproxy) for more details.
+To specify additional hosts or subnets that should be resolved inside of the cluster, see [AlsoProxy](../../reference/config/#alsoproxy) for more details.